What is an Independent Truck Driver?

 - CloudTrucks provides 24/7 support, DOT authority, fuel and maintenance discount programs, instant payments, and other perks helping you save time and maximize revenue.

-The old ways of finding loads like going through a broker or hoping for freight overflow from other trucking companies are no longer an independent truck driver’s only options.
-Today’s drivers can leverage technology with apps like CloudTrucks to efficiently locate their next load at a better rate.
+The old ways of finding loads, like going through a broker or hoping for freight overflow from other trucking companies, are no longer an independent truck driver's only options.
+Today's drivers can leverage technology with apps like CloudTrucks to efficiently locate their next load at a better rate.

 How to Become an Independent Truck Driver

-Becoming an independent truck driver has never been easier.
+CloudTrucks makes it easier for you.
 We are dedicated to empowering drivers who are ready to step into the future of trucking.
 Once you’ve decided that you’re ready for independence and to put your driving career in the fast lane, head over to our Getting Started page today.
 It’s that simple.